bastianh/streamdeck-vjoy-w4rl0ck/README.md

 #### Simple Button

-A simple button is connected to a vJoy button and activates the button als long as it is pressed
+A simple button is connected to a vJoy button and activates the button als long as it is pressed.
+If used in a MultiAction the button is active for 100ms.

 #### Toggle Button

 The toggle button activates the vjoy button when pressed.
 The vjoy button stays active until it is pressed again.
 The Action shows a second state while the vjoy button is active.
 If there is a simple button controlling the same vjoy button it will also update the state when the simple button is pressed.
+In MultiActions the state is toggled as usual.

 #### Axis